Queueing Matching Bandits with Preference Feedback: Introduction

 Another line of related work is matching bandits, in which there are two sides (agents and arms), and the behavior of arms is based on their preferences \citep{liu2020assortment,sankararaman2020dominate,liu2021bandit,basu2021beyond,zhang2022matching,kong2023player}.
 However, their focus is on static settings, whereas our work considers dynamic job arrivals in queues.
 Additionally, it is worth mentioning online matching problems \citep{karp1990optimal,mehta2007adwords,mehta2013online,gamlath2019online,fuchs2005online,kesselheim2013optimal}, where the sole focus is on optimizing matching rather than learning underlying models from bandit feedback.
 In contrast, our study concentrates on bandit problems related to learning latent utilities by managing the tradeoff between exploration and exploitation while establishing the stability of the queueing systems.
 Importantly, neither previous work on matching bandits nor online matching problems addresses the stability of queueing systems, which is our primary focus.

 In this work, we propose a novel and practical framework for queueing matching bandits under preference feedback.
-In the following, we describe our setting accompanied by an illustration in Figure~\ref{fig:problem}. (a) Multiple agents (queues) and arms (servers) are involved, with jobs arriving randomly in queues.
-Additionally, there are unknown utility values between agents and arms regarding preferences. (b) Agents having a nonempty queue are then assigned to arms based on a scheduling policy. (c) Subsequently, each arm stochastically accepts at most one of the assigned agents based on its unknown preference and serves one unit of job of the accepted agent.
-The jobs of any rejected agents remain in the queues.
+In the following, we describe our setting accompanied by an illustration in Figure~\ref{fig:problem}. (a) Multiple queues (agents) and servers (arms) are involved, with jobs arriving randomly in queues.
+Additionally, there are unknown utility values between queues and servers regarding preferences. (b) Nonempty queue are then assigned to servers based on a scheduling policy. (c) Subsequently, each server stochastically accepts at most one of the assigned queues based on its unknown preference and serves one unit of job of the accepted queue.
+The rejected jobs remain in the queues.
 The processes of (a), (b), and (c) are repeated over time. \paragraph{Summary of Our Contributions} \begin{itemize} \item We propose a novel and practical framework for queueing matching bandits, where $N$ agents and $K$ arms are involved, and jobs randomly arrive in agents' queues each round.
 Subsequently, a scheduler assigns agents to arms, and the service rates for the assigned agents depend on the arms' unknown preferences over them.
 These service rates are modeled using a feature-based multinomial logit function.
 To the best of our knowledge, our paper is the first to investigate either a feature-based service function or preference feedback using a multinomial logit function for service rates. \item We propose algorithms based on Upper Confidence Bound (UCB) and Thompson Sampling (TS), which achieve stability with average queue length bounds of $\Ocal(\frac{\min\{N,K\}}{\epsilon })$ for a large time horizon $T$, under a traffic slackness of $\epsilon$. \item {Furthermore, the algorithms achieve sublinear regret bounds of $\tilde{\Ocal}(\min\{\sqrt{T}Q_{\max},T^{3/4}\})$, where $Q_{\max}$ represents the maximum queue length over agents and times.
 It is worth mentioning that regret analysis has not been studied in the closely related queueing bandit literature such as \citet{sentenac2021decentralized,freund2022efficient,yang2023learning}.} \item Finally, we present experimental results demonstrating the stability and regret performance of our algorithms with comparison to previously suggested methods. \end{itemize}